null

 Maintenance

 For busy people and families, having flooring that is easy to clean and requires little to no maintenance can be a big selling point.
-With carpet flooring, professional cleanings are recommended close to yearly.
-With the price of these yearly cleanings and the time it takes out of your day, carpet is more high maintenance than laminate flooring.
+With carpet flooring, professional cleanings are recommended once a quarter.

 Easy Installation

 Of course, if you don't want to install it yourself, a professional will have no trouble tackling the job.
-Since it's relatively simple for someone who knows what they are doing, the professional installation process should move very quickly and smoothly.
+Since it's relatively simple for someone who knows what they are doing, the professional installation process should be a smooth, quick process.

 Pet and Kid-Friendly